 What You Need to Know About Conjunctivitis

 Conjunctivitis, also known as pink eye, is an eye infection that can cause itching and burning, along with a discharge and swollen eyelids.
-Many forms of bacterial conjunctivitis are highly contagious and are easily spread through contact.
-Our doctors can provide gentle eye care to treat conjunctivitis at our Austin, TX, practice.
-Their care can improve your comfort, reduce the length of the infection, and prevent the spread of the infection.
+Many forms of conjunctivitis are highly contagious and are easily spread through contact.
+Contact us today to learn more.

 The symptoms of pink eye are fairly easy to recognize.
 If you develop these signs, you should make an appointment so your eye doctor can properly diagnose the type of conjunctivitis and recommend an appropriate treatment.
 Conjunctivitis symptoms can occur in one or both eyes and may include:

 - The sensation that you have something in your eye

 - Burning or itching feeling

 - Excessive eye watering